prophesee-ai/fpga-projects/README.md

 Adding the `--run` option to the tcl script, all testcases simulations are run during the project build:

     ./scripts/create_ip_sim_project.tcl -tclargs --project_name ip_name_X_Y --run

+## Support

+For additional information or support, check our [Knowledge Center](https://support.prophesee.ai/).